When Trust Breaks, Everything Changes

 About Miriam Bellamy

 For the past 29 years, Miriam has focused her professional life on the art and science of infidelity therapy, sex therapy, and marriage therapy using the unconventional yet common sense approach based in Bowen Family Systems Theory.
-She practiced in Georgia for 18 years and now resides and practices in both Golden and Thornton Colorado.
+She practiced in Georgia for 18 years and now resides and practices in both Golden and Thornton Colorado and online in Georgia.

 Trying to rebuild trust after an affair has inherent drawbacks that most of us don’t even consider until we are there.
 Couples making these efforts run into roadblock after roadblock, and they sadly conclude it must be them rather than the approach.